kwaldenphd/python-loops-iteration/README.md

 	i += 1 # reassign i
 ```

-160. In this example, the loop breaks as soon as the `i == 3` condition is `True`.
+In this example, the loop breaks as soon as the `i == 3` condition is `True`.

-<blockquote>Q23: Describe what would happen in each iteration of this loop.
-How many iterations would it take for the <code>break</code> statement to come into effect?</blockquote>

-#### `continue`

-161. We can skip the rest of the body of a loop and move on to the next iteration using `continue`.
+We can skip the rest of the body of a loop and move on to the next iteration using `continue`.

-162. For example:
+For example:

 ```Python
 # assign the i variable